MakTom/Polkadot-Escrow/README.md

 Agent - (Agent Transfer)

-You can modify the deply script to provide Sender, Receiver address, price and the lock period.
+You can modify the deploy script to provide Sender, Receiver address, price and the lock period.

 ## Backend
 - to install required modules: